SharePoint/PnP-Guidance/articles/Synchronize-term-groups-sample-app-for-SharePoint.md

 ## Using the Core.MMSSync sample app
 <a name="sectionSection1"> </a>

-When you start the app, you see a console application, as shown in Figure 2.
+When you start the add-in, you see a console application, as shown in Figure 2.
 You are prompted to enter the following information:

 - The URL of the Office 365 admin center that contains the source term store (this is the URL of the source managed metadata service).
 For example, you might enter https://contososource-admin.sharepoint.com.